isomerpages/ogp-buildforgood/_bfg-2024/Terms & Conditions.md

 without that party’s prior permission and consent, and shall not infringe the IP rights or any other proprietary rights of any third party.
-You warrant and represent that you have the requisite right and license to submit these Submissions to GovTech for the purposes of the Competition to assess, review, evaluate, rank and score your Submissions and for marketing, promotion, publicity and/or other key events related to the Competition.
+You warrant and represent that you have the requisite right and license to submit these Submissions to GovTech for the purposes of the Competition, including for GovTech to assess, review, evaluate, rank and score your Submissions and for marketing, promotion, publicity and/or other key events related to the Competition.
 Additionally, without prejudice to the foregoing, you warrant and represent that your Submissions shall not contain any malicious code, illegal, infringing or undesirable content or materials.
 GovTech shall be entitled to share these Submissions with other Public Agencies.</p>
 <p>&nbsp;</p>
 <p>6.2 GovTech shall be entitled to retain possession of all Competition
 entries and any accompanying material submitted to it and GovTech has no